How to install SQL Server database for SonarQube

 Select Case Sensitive and Accent Sensitive Collation

-After downloading JDBC driver, go to sonar.properties file in the conf folder.
-Uncomment the section with JDBC user and password
+Microsoft JDBC driver cones bundled with SonarQube.
+In the sonar.properties file in the conf folder, uncomment the section with JDBC user and password.

 sonar.jdbc.username